chloesequeira52-star/nhis-obesity-hypertension-analysis/README.md

 ## 📊 Overview

-This project analyzes the association between obesity and hypertension using data from the 2024 National Health Interview Survey (NHIS).
-The analysis applies survey-weighted methods to generate nationally representative estimates and incorporates multiple modeling approaches to ensure robust and interpretable findings.
+This project analyzes the association between obesity and hypertension using NHIS 2024 data, applying survey-weighted methods to generate nationally representative estimates.

 ---